-They need to be too large for birds of prey (or even crows) to take, large enough to withstand bullying from the rest of your flock, and they need to have enough feathers to keep them warm.
+They need to be too large for birds of prey (or even crows) to take, large enough to withstand bullying from the rest of your flock, and they need to have enough feathers to keep them warm without a heat source.

-Moving outside is not so much a problem in summer months but chicks can quickly die of cold.
+Chicks can quickly die of cold, too.
 So unless you have somewhere warm for them to live you'll have a problem on your hands.

 Where will you keep them until then?
 Have you got somewhere outside which you can keep warm?
 Or will you have to keep them in your house?
 And if so, do you really mind your lovely house smelling of chicken poop?